 Pin Pin Name 1/0 Description 12 SCLK I Serial Clock Input.
 0-VDD V digital input.
 This pin provides the serial data clock function for the 4-line serial data bus.
 Data is clocked into the Si4362 on positive edge transitions.
 13 SDO 0 0-VDD V Digital Output.
 Provides a serial readback function of the internal control registers.
 14 SDI I Serial Data Input.
 0-VDD V digital input.
 This pin provides the serial data stream for the 4-line serial data bus.
 15 nSEL I Serial Interface Select Input.
 0-VDD V digital input.
 This pin provides the Select/Enable function for the 4-line serial data bus.
 16 XOUT 0 Crystal Oscillator Output.
 Connect to an external 25 to 32 MHz crystal, or leave floating when driving with an external source on XIN.
-17 XIN 1 Crystal Oscillator Input.
-Connect to an external 25 to 32 MHz crystal, or connect to an external sour 18 GND GND When using a XTAL, leave floating per the reference design schematic.
-When using a TCXO, connect to TCXO GND which should be separate from the board's reference ground plane.
-19 GPIO2 I/O General Purpose Digital I/O. 20 GPIO3 I/O May be configured through the registers to perform various functions, including Microcontroller Clock Output, FIFO status, POR, Wake-Up timer, Low Battery Detect, AntDiversity control, etc. PKG PADDLE_GND GND The exposed metal pad on the bottom of the Si4362 supplies the RF and circu ground(s) for the entire chip.
+17 XIN I Crystal Oscillator Input.
+Connect to an external 25 to 32 MHz crystal, or connect to an external source.
+18 GND GND Connect to PCB ground.
+19 GPIO2 I/O General Purpose Digital I/O. 20 GPIO3 I/O May be configured through the registers to perform various functions, including Microcontroller Clock Output, FIFO status, POR, Wake-Up timer, Low Battery Detect, AntDiversity control, etc. PKG PADDLE_GND GND The exposed metal pad on the bottom of the Si4362 supplies the RF and circuit ground(s) for the entire chip.
 It is very important that a good solder connection is made between this exposed metal pad and the ground plane of the PCB underlying the Si4362.

-12. Ordering Information
+10. Ordering Information

-Part Number Description Package Type Operating Temperature Si4362-C2A-GM ISM EZRadioPRO Receiver QFN-20 Pb-free -40 to 85 °C Note: Add an "(R)" at the end of the device part number to denote tape and reel option.
+Part Number ^{1,2} Description Package Type Operating Temperature Si4362-Bxx-FM ISM EZRadioPRO Receiver QFN-20 Pb-free -40 to 85 °C

+- 1. Add an "(R)" at the end of the device part number to denote tape and reel option. - 2.
+For Bxx, the first "x" indicates the ROM version, and the second "x" indicates the FW version in OTP.

-13. Package Outline: Si4362
+11. Package Outline: Si4362

 Figure 13 illustrates the package details for the Si4362.
-Table 15 lists the values for the dimensions shown in the illustration.
+Table 17 lists the values for the dimensions shown in the illustration.